warthog9/tenstorrent.github.io/core/aibs/grayskull/specifications.md

 ## e75/e150 Comparison Table

-**NOTE:** The **e150 add-in card** come withs a heatsink for passive cooling in systems which can provide sufficient forced airflow to the card.
+**NOTE:** The **e150 add-in card** comes with a heatsink for passive cooling in systems which can provide sufficient forced airflow to the card.
 If your system does not (for example, a desktop workstation), installing the [Active Cooling Kit](..\ack.md) is **required**.
 If the card isn’t sufficiently cooled, performance will be substantially reduced to stay in a safe operating temperature range and you risk damage to the card.

 | Specification                        | e75                                         | e150                                           |
 | ------------------------------------ | ------------------------------------------- | ---------------------------------------------- |